The Welsh Government is taking action to make sure help and support is available when you need it, right across Wales.

 - All appointments are risk assessed in line with our Health and Safety provisions and Government guidance.

 - Following the background information you provide we may recommend deferring the appointment to a date after the period of safe isolation of the household or if felt that the appointment is low risk our staff will use the appropriate level of personnel protective equipment to safeguard both you and our themselves.
-Suitable PPE will range from gloves and a mask through to more extreme levels of protection in the form of a respirator and full body suite.
 You can see more details below.

 - On arriving outside the property we will give you another call and ask you to:

-- make a clear path to the boiler, gas meter and airing cupboard and access to smoke alarms
+- Make a clear path to the area of the repair, for example; boiler, gas meter and airing cupboard and access to smoke alarms

 - Our engineers have a supply of antibacterial gels and wipes and will wipe down the work area before and after we have completed the work.

-- During the service as a minimum our engineer will service the boiler, test the gas meter, reset the time clock and check smoke alarms.
+- During a gas service, as a minimum our engineer will service the boiler, test the gas meter, reset the time clock and check smoke alarms.

 - Our engineer will let you know when they have finished we and will ask that although we have cleaned the work area that you do it again once our engineer has left.